 CONFESSION: I haven’t used my pricey, famous-name pruning shears in a few years.
 No, the garden’s not an abandoned mess; I’ve been making dozens (hundreds?) of cuts daily in season, but not with the usual tool in hand.
 I’m a convert to sleek little snippers that are variously called grape scissors or needle-nosed fruit pruners, and my well-worn right hand, especially, is thanking me for the easier going.

 Why waste energy over-efforting or over-powering a task?
 A traditional pair of bypass pruning shears might weight 8 or 9 ounces—like 224 or 252 grams—and the fruit pruners weigh like 4, or about 110 grams.
 Why heft twice the weight while gripping double the bulk, too?
 Yes, sometimes larger, stronger cutting blades are called for—but often what I am finding is that I can do most tasks with my snips, and if something’s really too big I use my favorite lightweight loppers.

 Other than weight and bulk, there is the added bonus of maneuverability in my choice of the smaller everyday shears.
 This of it this way: Did you ever try to use a regular pair of pliers when a needle-nose was really called for?
 The fruit pruners are like that, something that proved a real asset the other day when I extracted the oldest wood from the top tangle of a honeysuckle that was twisted around and around onto itself and the porch post, making for tight spots to get into for each cut.

-My snipper journey—the path of least resistance, away from bigger pruners—began in 2014 with a gift from a reader, who had discovered ones like the orange pair at left in the photo above (now running about $25).
-I loved those, but then I discovered the even-slimmer, more ergonomic-feeling handles of the two red styles pictured (one has carbon-steel blades, about $20, and the other features stainless steel one, about $30).
+My snipper journey—the path of least resistance, away from bigger pruners—began in 2014 with a gift from a reader, who had discovered ones like the orange pair at left in the photo a little higher up (no longer available).
+I loved those, but then I discovered the even-slimmer, more ergonomic-feeling handles of the two lookalike red styles pictured in the top photo and the one below (one has carbon-steel blades, about $20, and the other features stainless steel one, about $40).
 Note: prices change constantly!
 All three models pictured are by the founded-in-1876 Japanese company ARS.